KreativeName1/TodoApi/README.md

 ## Known Issues
-- The setup process requires manual changes in `Startup.cs` for database migrations.
 - Some endpoints are not fully tested and may contain bugs or don't work.
 - Currently the Docs and the API are not in sync.
 The API needs to be updated to match the Docs.
 (Missing optinal fields, etc.)